rushabh101/CSF363-Compiler/README.md

+# Changes Made to the Baseline
+- Added support for different integer types: short, int, long
+- Added if statements, evaluates to true of the expression is a 0
+- Added functions, function definitions, return types and calls are supported.
+The code will start execution with the main function.

 # CSF363 Baseline Language

 Welcome to CS F363!
 This is the baseline language project that will be used for all further labs/assignments  in this course.